strong-code/sfbaybeat.github.io/_posts/2014-04-08-openssl-bug-heartbleed-showcases-insecurity-of-ssl-tls-internet-users-urged-just-not-use-ssl-tls.md

              bug with a logo.
 ---

-A team of security engineers at Codenomicon, one security engineer at Google and no security engineers at Yahoo! discovered a critical bug in OpenSSL, a popular library for tinfoil hat-wearing and the facilitation of terrorist communications.
+A team of security engineers at Codenomicon, one security engineer at Google, and no security engineers at Yahoo! discovered a critical bug in OpenSSL, a popular library for tinfoil hat-wearing and the facilitation of terrorist communications.
 This critical bug caused the leak of memory contents to attackers, disclosing sensitive information such as _Geocities_ guest book entries.